 Summary

-Charlotte is Senior Lecturer in Education and Sociology with specialisms in gender and sexuality, feminist theory and pedagogies, and also higher education.
-She joined the School of Education and Sociology in January 2020.
-Research interests relate to gendered lives across the domains of work, care, intimacy and education.
+Charlotte is Senior Lecturer in Education and Sociology with specialisms in gender and sexuality, higher education and feminist theory and pedagogies.
+She joined the University of Portsmouth in January 2020.
+Research interests relate to higher education cultures and gendered lives across the domains of work, care, intimacy and education.
 She is committed to inclusive, social justice orientated practices and pedagogies in higher education.
-She is a member of the Sociology and Social Theory, Higher Education and Women and Gender Studies research groups at the university and, with Professor Jane Creaton, leads the Education, Social Justice and Transformation research group.
+She is a member of the Sociology and Social Theory, Higher Education and Women and Gender Studies research groups at the university and, with Dr Ann Emerson, leads the Education, Social Justice and Transformation research group.
+Charlotte is currently serving as an external examiner on Masters Education programmes at the University of Glasgow and University of York.
+She is also a School Governor with a focus on inclusion at a local Primary School.

 She previously taught across Sociology, Education and Gender Studies at the University of Sussex (2014 - 2020) where she completed a PhD Gender Studies in the Department of Sociology in 2014.
 Her PhD thesis in the field of Sociology of Personal Life and intimacy explored single mothers' narratives of intimate lives.
-She has also held posts as Research Fellow with the Centre for Higher Education & Equity Research and as a Researcher in the field of learning and teaching in higher education at Anglia Ruskin University and the University of Brighton.
+Prior to and alongside her doctoral studies, she has also held posts as Research Fellow with the Centre for Higher Education & Equity Research and as a Researcher in the field of learning and teaching in higher education at Anglia Ruskin University and the University of Brighton (from 2005 onwards).
 She has led projects in the field of widening participation; undergraduate and postgraduate learning; student disabilities, mental health, wellbeing and resilience; student parents and carers and experiences of early career women academics.

-Charlotte has published in journals such as Sociological Research Online, Journal of Gender Studies, Feminism and Psychology and Families, Relationships and Society.
+Charlotte has published in journals such as Gender and Education, Sociological Research Online, Journal of Gender Studies, Feminism and Psychology and Families, Relationships and Society.
 Currently she is researching and writing on feminist pedagogical responses to ‘post-truth’ populist contexts and academic precarity in relation to gender and intersectional inequalities.
-Charlotte conducts peer reviews for Sociological Research Online, Women's Studies International and the Journal of Gender Studies.
+Charlotte conducts peer reviews for the Journal of Graduate and Postgraduate studies, Higher Education, British Educational Research Journal, Sociological Research Online, Women's Studies International and the Journal of Gender Studies.
 She is an executive member of the Gender and Education Association and member of the Society for Research in Higher Education, International Studies Association and British Sociological Association.

 Biography